-Mr. Bigham currently serves as Chief Executive Officer and Chairman of the Board of Directors of Paratek Pharmaceuticals, Inc. He has more than 25 years of senior leadership experience in the biopharmaceutical industry.
+Mr. Bigham is currently Executive Chairman of the Board at Paratek Pharmaceutical Inc. He was Chief Executive Officer and Chairman of the Board of Directors at Paratek from 2014 to June 2019.
+He is also currently Director of the Frazier Life Sciences Acquisition Corporation.
+He has more than 25 years of senior leadership experience in the biopharmaceutical industry.
 From 2003 to 2015, Mr. Bigham was a partner at Abingworth LLP, an international investment group dedicated to life sciences and healthcare.
 Earlier in his career, he served as Chairman and Chief Executive Officer of Coulter Pharmaceuticals up until the company’s acquisition by Corixa.
-Mr. Bigham currently is a member of the board of directors of InMediata and has held several directorships, including Avila Therapeutics, Magellan Biosciences, Portola Pharmaceuticals, Supernus Pharmaceuticals, Avedro, and Valeritas.
+Mr. Bigham was formerly Chairman of the board of directors of InMediata and has held several directorships, including Avila Therapeutics, Magellan Biosciences, Portola Pharmaceuticals, Supernus Pharmaceuticals, Avedro, and Valeritas.
 He received his BS from the University of Virginia and his MBA from Stanford University.

 Ms. Demski has more than 30 years of experience in the fields of finance and biotechnology.
 She is chair of the board of directors of Chimerix, where she also serves as a member of the audit committee.
 She also chairs the audit committee and serves on the compensation committee at ADMA Biologics and Equillium.
 Previously, Ms. Demski served as Senior Vice President and Chief Financial Officer of Ajinomoto Althea, Inc., as well as interim Chief Operating Officer and Chief Financial Officer of the Sidney Kimmel Cancer Center.
 She has also served as Chief Financial Officer of Vical Incorporated, where she was responsible for multiple private and public financings, including the company’s initial public offering.
 Additionally, Ms. Demski also has more than 13 years of banking experience with Bank of America.
 She holds an MBA from The University of Chicago Booth School of Business and a BA from Michigan State University.
 In 2014 Ms. Demski was awarded the CFO of the Year Award of Distinction by the San Diego Business Journal.
 In 2017 Ms. Demski was honored as the Director of the Year in Corporate Governance by the San Diego Corporate Directors Forum.

-Ms. Dier serves as Executive Vice President and Chief Financial Officer of Portola Pharmaceuticals since November 2013 after joining the company in August 2006.
-Previously, she served as Vice President of Investor Relations at Chiron Corporation from 2003 until its acquisition by Novartis Pharmaceuticals in April 2006.
+Ms. Dier serves as Chief Financial Officer and Executive Vice President of Ultragenyx Pharmaceutical.
+Ms. Dier joined Ultragenyx after working with Portola Pharmaceuticals, where she served as Chief Financial Officer from 2006 to 2018 when her role was expanded to include Chief Business Officer from 2018 through its acquisition by Alexion Pharmaceuticals in 2020.
+Before joining Portola, Ms. Dier served as Vice President of Investor Relations at Chiron Corporation from 2003 until its acquisition by Novartis Pharmaceuticals in April 2006.
 Prior to joining Chiron, she served as a Director in the West Coast investment banking practice at Prudential Securities, where she focused on biotechnology and other life sciences companies.
 Ms. Dier was previously at KPMG Peat Marwick in the audit department.
 She holds a BS in biology from Stanford University and an MBA from The Anderson School at the University of California, Los Angeles.
 In 2013, Ms. Dier was recognized as one of the most influential Bay Area businesswomen by the San Francisco Business Times and was a finalist for its Bay Area CFO of the Year Award.

 Mr. Ericson is a managing partner of Mohr Davidow Ventures and a managing director of Wildcat Venture Partners.
 He currently serves on the board of directors of Pacific Biosciences and Rocket Fuel, as well as the boards of a number of privately-held software and healthcare companies.
 Mr. Ericson received his BSFS from Georgetown University of Foreign Service and his JD from Northwestern University School of Law.